OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Attack_Resolution.md

 **Source**: Live DAoC mechanics analysis **Implementation Requirements**: Fumbles are subset of misses, double attack interval

+**Game Rule Summary**: Sometimes warriors mess up their attacks so badly they stumble or drop their weapon.
+This happens more often to new players and rarely to experienced fighters.
+When you fumble, your next attack takes twice as long because you need time to recover your stance.

 **Base Fumble Rates**:
 - Level 1: 5.0% chance
 - Level 50: 0.1% chance